 The structure of a wine is a major quality factor.
 It refers to the interplay of different characteristics: the different aromas, the acidity, and the tannins.
 A proper level of tannins contributes to a wine’s quality, given it’s in balance with the wine’s acidity, aromas, and mouthfeel.

 How Tannins Affect the Aging Ability of Wine

 Aged wines with complex aromas and smooth tannins are the most desired and often the most expensive.
-In contrast, wines with aggressive tannins tend to create an overwhelmingly astringent and rather unpleasant experience.
+In contrast, young wines with aggressive tannins tend to create an overwhelmingly astringent and rather unpleasant experience.

-By the way, if you want to test a very straight tannin experience, try this: Brew a cup of black tea.
+By the way, if you want to test a very straight tannic experience, try this: Brew a cup of black tea.
 Let it steep longer than it should so that it becomes really strong.
 Now take a sip.
 The initial sensation when drinking this tea is almost pure tannin.

 The most tannic wines are produced from red varietals.
 Among them are:

 - Cabernet Sauvignon is a varietal that vintners grow all around the world.
 No matter where they do it, the resulting wines are always very tannic.
 Some Bordeaux wines (that typically are blends of Cabernet Sauvignon and Merlot) are almost undrinkable when young.
 That’s true in particular for wines with Cabernet Sauvignon as the dominant grape.
 But after a long aging phase, they become softer and very well-balanced.
 Besides, wines from the Napa Valley tend to contain a high level of tannin.

 - Sangiovese grapes originate from Italy.
 But vintners in the United States, Argentina, Corsica, and other countries cultivate it too.
 Sangiovese grapes are the basis for numerous Italian blends, including Chianti, Brunello, Tignanello, and also Super Tuscans.
 Most of them are high in tannins, and especially Brunello wines are very age-worthy.